-- Ensure that funds under this partnership are properly accounted for in accordance with the minimum requirements, and that the grant is reflected in relevant plans and budgets; - Ensure proper and documented due diligence processes (capacity assessment) related to awarding of contracts and grant appropriation; - Ensure that funds under this partnership are properly and regularly monitored according to an updated, risk based and multi-year (financial) monitoring visit plan; - Take all necessary measures to prevent or end any conflict of interest in all matters related to the programme; - Promptly inform the MFA of any condition, which interferes or threatens to interfere with the successful implementation of the programme. - Take full responsibility for any damage caused or sustained.
+- Ensure that funds under this partnership are properly accounted for in accordance with the minimum requirements, and that the grant is reflected in relevant plans and budgets; - Take all necessary measures to prevent or end any conflict of interest in all matters related to the programme; - Promptly inform the MFA of any condition, which interferes or threatens to interfere with the successful implementation of the programme. - Take full responsibility for any damage caused or sustained.
 The MFA may not be held liable for any damage caused or sustained by the organisation, including any damage caused to third parties as a consequence of or during the implementation of the activities under this partnership.
 The MFA cannot provide insurance covering the loss and damage for the organisation including for staff injuries.
 The organisation is expected to undertake risk assessment of loss and damage and acquire proper insurance coverage including for work related injuries to staff abroad.